vlcekl/tables-scrape-clean/prompts/prompt_json_simple.md

 1. **Generate a High-Level Table Description:**
    - Summarize the purpose and content of the table.
    - Incorporate relevant metadata (e.g., preceding heading, surrounding text) to provide context.
-   - Input tables may have headers spanning multiple rows.
+   - Input tables may have headers spanning multiple rows, which may be more than indicated in the Markdown format.
 Identify them and create informative single-row column names.
    - Return the number of identified header rows at the tom (rows before data rows begin)
-   - Return the number of special summary rows at the bottom that are not a regular part of the column data
+   - Return the number of special summary rows at the bottom that are not a regular part of the column data.
+There may be none.

 2. **Create a Table Schema:**
    - For each column in the table, provide: